BedquiltDB/bedquilt-core/doc/spec.md

 })
 ```

-As an example of mixing match queries with advanced query operations, the following query should match all documents which live in either Edinburgh or Glasgow, and have logged in at least twice:
+As an example of mixing match queries with query operators, the following query should match all documents which live in either Edinburgh or Glasgow, and have logged in at least twice:
 ```
 users.find({
     "address": {